Tanay03Trivedi/ECS-Deployment/README.md

 ![Screenshot 2025-04-04 120959](https://github.com/user-attachments/assets/1baa5585-78a2-45aa-95e6-73ba062bcf2f)

-- give appropiate permission (IAM Role /Polices)
-- also need to apply proper image url and port this port will be same on both side (inner port and expose port)
+- Assign the appropriate IAM role and policies to allow ECS to pull images from ECR and manage other necessary AWS resources (e.g., CloudWatch, ELB, etc.).
+- Ensure that you specify the correct ECR image URL in the task definition.
+-Set the container port and host/exposed port to be the same, so traffic is correctly routed from the load balancer to the container

 ![Screenshot 2025-04-04 120602](https://github.com/user-attachments/assets/f32a0906-883a-49d3-9e0d-67fdcc72a81d)

-- Need to allow port in security group which the container using (here are may port open because I am using this in other projects also)
+- You need to allow the port used by the container in the security group associated with the ECS service or load balancer.
+- (Note: Many ports may already be open because this security group is also used in other projects.)

 ![Screenshot 2025-04-04 121422](https://github.com/user-attachments/assets/41646407-4e55-4509-8e4c-49fc8b43f5a4)